scottyhq/share-a-raster/README.md

 ## Limitations

-GitHub isn't really designed for sharing data, so this is best for small COGs to share among colleagues.
+GitHub isn't really designed for sharing data, so this is best for small COGs (<100MB) to share among colleagues.
 If you want long-term storage that is high performance look into options like cloud object storage (AWS S3 etc).

 Check out https://github.com/scottyhq/zarrdata for a similar example with Zarr instead of COG

+Or use a service list Felt https://felt.com/blog/raster-imagery-and-geotiffs-in-felt